open/close all folders

 - In one issue of The Spectre, the eponymous hero fights against a Gypsy who uses one of these to attack people for no good reason.

-- In Prisoners of the Sun, the Incas reveal this was how the seven archaeologists were tortured remotely.
+- In the Tintin story Prisoners of the Sun, the Incas reveal this was how the seven archaeologists were tortured remotely.
 When the dolls are destroyed, the archaeologists are released from their trances.

 - Baron Sunday, a minor Superman villain from the 80s, was a crimelord who used voodoo dolls to assassinate his competitors.